-- Confidentiality;
+- confidentiality

-- Integrity;
+- integrity

-- Availability of information and resources;
+- availability of information and resources

-- Authentication; and
+- authentication

-- Non-repudiation.
+- non-repudiation.

 The overriding factor in the management of security is that it should be managed in accordance with the level of risk and potential threats to the organization.
 The requirement for a high level of security should also be balanced against the need to make information available for decision making.
-Ultimately, the choice is a management rather than a technical issue.
+Ultimately, the choice is a management rather than a technical